 In the 1930s, the Soviet government took Matryoshka dolls' production and set up factories in different regions.

 A famous Soviet Matryoshka depicts the Soviet Union's different ethnic groups.
-The largest doll shows a bearded Russian peasant, then his wife in a yellow headscarf, with subsequent dolls depicting figures from Ukraine, Belarus, the Caucasus, and Central Asian nations progressively smaller.
+The largest doll shows a bearded peasant, then his wife in a yellow headscarf, with subsequent dolls depicting figures from Ukraine, Belarus, the Caucasus, and Central Asian nations progressively smaller.

 Under the Soviet Union, the Matryoshka evolved into a mass-produced souvenir and a symbol of the Soviet people.